vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

     }
 }
 ```
-`allRoutes` is getting every method and route we have registered (minus Spring's default `/error` page).
-Then it's a matter of comparing it to the list of routes we have specs for.
+`allRoutes` registers all methods and routes by comparing them to the list of routes from `routeAuthSpecs`, (except for Spring's default `/error` page).

 Now, we'll have a test failure if we ever add an application route without adding a corresponding `RouteAuthSpec`.
 We also will get a failure if we remove a route from our app without removing the relevant `RouteAuthSpec`.

 ### Solution - Kotlin - Unauthenticated Routes

-Next we'll want to ensure every Unauthenticated route is behaving properly:
+Next, we'll want to ensure every unauthenticated route is behaving properly:

 ```kotlin
     @TestFactory